jadecobra/gym/tail_risk_hedge/README.md

-# TODO
+TODO

-# explicitly state option strategy
-# - number of contracts to buy at what strike price with what expiration date
+* number of contracts to buy at what strike price with what expiration date
-# - expiration date of contracts
+* expiration date of contracts
-# how can we test this is in the real world?
+* how can we test this is in the real world?
-# how to roll the options?
+* how to roll the options?
-# remove cap of 0.1-0.5, the test can include extremes
+* remove cap of 0.1-0.5, the test can include extremes

 DONE